aguamar/thoughts/docs/40-talks.md

 _(Join Us March 24--25 in Cambridge, MA, USA)_

-Medicine, legal, finance, journalism, scientific research—each of these fields and many others have widely adopted codes of ethics governing the lives of their professionals.
-Some of these codes may even be enshrined in law.
-And this is for good reason: these are fields that have enormous consequences.
+Many communities have widely adopted codes of ethics governing the moral conduct of their members and professionals.
+Some of these codes may even be enshrined in law, and for good reason—certain conduct can have enormous consequences on the lives of others.

-Software and technology pervade not only through these fields, but through virtually every aspect of our lives.
+Software and technology pervade virtually every aspect of our lives.
 Yet, when compared to other fields, our community leaders and educators have produced an ethics void.
 Last year, I introduced numerous topics concerning privacy, security, and freedom that raise serious ethical concerns.
-Join me this year as we consider some of those examples and others in an attempt to derive a code of ethics that compares to each of these other fields, and to consider how leaders and educators should approach ethics within education and guidance.
+Join me this year as we consider some of those examples and others in an attempt to derive a code of ethics that compares to the moral obligations of other fields, and to consider how leaders and educators should approach ethics within education and guidance.